Dan-95/China-Mobile-Users/README.md

 Based on this ERD, we need to ensure the unique value for the primary Key.
 Also, it's necessary to check are there any missing/abnormal/null value.

+Also, considering that there are two many to many relationship among there enities, we must add a transitive table to divide them into one to many relationship

 ```SQL
 Select label_id, count(*) from labelcategories group by label_id having count(*) > 1;
 Select device_id, count(*) from phonebrand group by label_id having count(*) > 1;